mamertofabian/life-countdown/README.md

    ```
    npm start
    ```
-2. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+2. Open [http://localhost:3000](http://localhost:3000) in your browser to view the app.

 ## Available Scripts

-- `npm start`: Runs the app in development mode
+- `npm start`: Runs the app in development mode.
-- `npm test`: Launches the test runner
+- `npm test`: Launches the test runner in interactive watch mode.
-- `npm run build`: Builds the app for production
+- `npm run build`: Builds the app for production to the `build` folder.
+- `npm run eject`: Removes the single build dependency from your project.
-- `npm run deploy`: Deploys the app to GitHub Pages
+- `npm run deploy`: Deploys the app to GitHub Pages.

 ## Deployment

-This project is set up to deploy to GitHub Pages.
-To deploy:
+This project is configured for easy deployment to GitHub Pages:

-1. Ensure your project's `homepage` field in `package.json` is set correctly:
+1. Update the `homepage` field in `package.json`:
    ```json
    "homepage": "https://mamertofabian.github.io/life-countdown"
    ```